use-inkubator/Ecosystem-Grants/applications/monsters_ink.md

 ### **Project Handover & Sustainability**

 Upon successful completion and launch, the Monster's Ink project, including all code and assets, will be handed over to the core ink! team for long-term maintenance, hosting, and community support.
 This arrangement was initiated by the ink! team and has been agreed upon prior to this application.
-Our team's role is to deliver a complete, well-documented, and production-ready system within the 9-week grant period.
+Our team's role is to deliver a complete, well-documented, and production-ready platform within the 9-week grant period.

-The extensible lesson format is designed to allow the ink! team and the wider community to contribute new content easily, ensuring the platform remains a relevant and evolving resource.
+The platform architecture is designed to seamlessly integrate content provided by the ink! team, with our team focusing on the technical infrastructure, user experience, and gamification elements that make learning ink! engaging and accessible.

 ### **Future Collaboration Potential**